TEXT-S&P rates Hutchison Whampoa's proposed guaranteed notes 'A-'

-Jan 31 - Standard & Poor's Ratings Services today assigned its 'A-' long-term issue rating
+Jan 10 - Standard & Poor's Ratings Services said today that it had assigned its 'A-'

-and 'cnAA' long-term Greater China credit scale rating to the proposed issue of benchmark-sized
+long-term issue rating and 'cnAA' long-term Greater China credit scale rating to the proposed

-guarantees the proposed notes.
-The rating is subject to our review of the final issuance
+notes.
+The rating is subject to our review of the final issuance documentation.

 The HWL group will use the notes proceeds to refinance existing borrowings.